 Ohrwurm, one of Kuala Lumpur’s most active underground scene leaders recently celebrated their fifth anniversary with not one, but three weekends of underground music madness to commemorate this milestone.

 They treated their regular party punters to a live set by The Echonomist, and DJ sets by DJ T. and Till Von Sein but alas, as much as it was a celebration, it was like most of their club nights over the years.
 As always, the crowd attendance was inconsistent.
-Not all the three gigs were packed with people, and this has been the norm for them for the last five years.
+Not all three gigs were packed with punters, and this has been the norm for them for the last five years.